dakaiss28/Opinion_Detection/README.md

 ![pylint linter](https://github.com/dakaiss28/Opinion_Detection/actions/workflows/pylint.yml/badge.svg)

+# Opinion_Detection

 ## DISCLAIMER
 This project is in progress, the results presented are constantly being updated.

-# Opinion_Detection
+## Objective

-The objective of this project is to build a classification tool to classify tweets about specified brands or topics using Machine Learning algorithms. \n
+The objective of this project is to build a classification tool to classify tweets about specified brands or topics using Machine Learning algorithms.
-This version tries to classify tweets of the following topic : Nigeria. \n The tweets are labelised in to 3 categories : positive (2), negative(1) and neutral (0).
+This version tries to classify tweets of the following topic : Nigeria.
+The tweets are labelised in to 3 categories : positive (2), negative(1) and neutral (0).

 ## Getting and storing the data
 Data are fetched using the twitter API, with specific secret tokens that are for personal use.
-The storage is then done in a SQL Server local dataBase. \n The dataBase contains 370 tweets for now.
+The storage is then done in a SQL Server local dataBase.
+The dataBase contains 370 tweets for now.

 ## Preview of the dataset